The Ghibli Museum, conceived by its legendary director Hayao Miyazaki himself, is a must-visit item on many visitors’ Tokyo itinerary.

 How to Buy Tickets (Our Recommendations)

-Below are our recommendations for buying tickets in four different scenarios:
+Below are our recommendations for buying tickets in three different situations:

 Buying Tickets When Sold Out

 Ghibli museum tickets tend to sell out months in advance.
-If tickets are sold out at Lawson, there’s still a chance tickets are available through these online travel agencies (small chance), or tour operators (higher chance).
+If tickets are sold out at Lawson, there’s still a trick not many know about.
+Some tour operators offer packages which include a guaranteed entry ticket to the museum.

 Buying Tickets Last-Minute (in Japan)

 Firstly, tickets are not sold at the museum.
 You might be lucky and tickets still available from the Loppi machine at Lawson convenience stores.
-Chances are better at some travel agencies which offer last minute tickets, or even better, if you book a tour.
+However, chances are tickets can – as above – only be bought as part of a package from travel agencies.

 Buying Tickets at the Lowest Price